 UK eCommerce sales are growing at a 15% yearly rate as per the Center of Retail Search.
-With such advancing numbers, it is more than important for retailers, and marketers to understand the behavior of their users to optimize their business.
-By getting knowledge on the interplay between customer attitude and actual behavior, you can pick valuable insights on the customer journey from browsing to making a purchase.
+With such advancing numbers, it is more than necessary for retailers and marketers to understand the behaviour of their users to optimize their business.
+By getting knowledge on the interplay between customer attitude and actual behaviour, you can pick valuable insights on the customer journey from browsing to making a purchase.

 With the right knowledge and approach, you can significantly increase your conversions and improve the experience of your prospects and customers.
 We have done the hard work for you and collected our findings in this blog.
 This blog will give you insights and a deep understanding of what you should be focusing on and the areas in your Business that are directly linked to a higher conversion rate.

 As per research and studies, the number of eCommerce stores buyers browse is associated with the product category.
 Buyers explore multiple sites for home and furniture, electronics, etc. Electronics are products of higher consideration that feature higher price points, therefore more shopping.
 Home and furniture, on the other hand, are a reflection of personal choices.
 In addition, they also have high price points.

 Apparel and Accessories and Health and Beauty have typical high brand intent.
 These are shopping categories featuring the most loyal site browsers.